pip-services/pip-services-docs/content/en/conceptual/persistences/sqlserver_persistence/_index.md

 ###### getOneById()

 This method retrieves a record according to a given id.
-It accepts the correlationId and the record’s id as input parameters and returns a SqlServerPersistence object with the retrieved record.
+It accepts the correlationId and the record's id as input parameters and returns a SqlServerPersistence object with the retrieved record.
 The following example explains its usage.

 {{< tabsection >}}
   {{< include "./__code26_node.md" >}}